ZipCPU/sdspi/README.md

   have formal proofs, which they are known to pass.
 Notably missing among the component proofs is a proof of the front end.
-Both [Verilog](bench/verilog/mdl_sdio.v) and [C++](bench/cpp/sdiosim.cpp) models which can be used to test this controller in simulation.
+Both [Verilog](bench/verilog/mdl_sdio.v) and [C++](bench/cpp/sdiosim.cpp) models have been built which can be used to test this controller in simulation, although only the [Verilog](bench/verilog/mdl_sdio.v) SDIO model has been tested to date.

 ### Roadmap and TODO items

 Although the RTL is now fully drafted, this project is far from finished.
 Several key steps remain before it will be a viable product:

-- **User Guide**: The user interface still needs to be documented.
-Although it is similar to the SDSPI interface, it is different enough to require a new user guide.

 - **Test bench status**: While [test script(s) exist](bench/testscript), the
   [primary test driver](bench/verilog/sim_sdio.pl) does not properly return